zain60/LearnBlockchain/README.md

  - ## Block:
     A block is like a container or package that stores a collection  transactions.
 In a blockchain, these blocks are linked together in a chronological sequence to form a "chain."

+   ****Each Block consist of a Block-Number, Nounce, Transaction Hash and  Previous Block Hash****
+     - ### Block-Number
+       Block Numbere is just the number of blocks a blockhcian Have
+     - ### Nounce
+        A "block nonce" is a number used in the mining process of Proof of Work (PoW) blockchains.
+Miners attempt to find a valid block nonce that, when combined with other block data,         results in a hash that meets specific criteria.
+Example  criteria could be (block trx hash should be started with 2 zeros)